Updated: May 18, 2022

-Mexico inspires with it’s savory foods, cheerful culture and vibrant design.
-Since we arrived last February, I’ve noticed several design elements that stand out as trademarks of Mexican interiors and love them all!
-Introduced in eclectic, transitional or even modern styled spaces, these bring in warmth, color and interest.
+Mexico inspires with its savory foods, rich culture, and vibrant design.
+I've been living in this beautiful country for nearly five years and have noticed several Mexican design elements that create stand out spaces!
+Introduced in eclectic, transitional, or even modern styled spaces, these bring in warmth, color and interest.

 Feeling like your home could use a little latin charm?
-A combination of the following will help make your house un buen hogar (a good abode).
+A combination of the following Mexican design elements will help add character, charm, and elevated energy.
+Have a look at these and start a project to give your home the Mexican feel you desire.

 1. Bold colors